martinjoiner/morse-pi/README.md

 # LED Morse Code

-Python project runs on a Raspberry Pi to flash a word-of-the-day in morse code via a PiBorg LED.
+Python project that runs on a Raspberry Pi with an PiBorg LED to flash the word-of-the-day in morse code when a button is pushed.

+- `listen.py` - Endless command to listen for button-push on Raspberry Pi
+- `flash.py` - Command-line mode that doesn't require PiBorg LED for debugging

-## Installation
+## Installation on Raspberry Pi

 sudo apt-get install wiringpi
 TODO: Complete this list